-Luckily, with a keen eye and a few trial runs, you’ll probably figure out the problem in no time.
+Luckily, with a keen eye and a few trial runs, you’ll figure out the problem in no time.
 You can always enlist your family, vet, or local doggie daycare to keep an eye out, too, but it’s up to you to make the necessary changes if your dog pees in his crate.
-Anything from a more consistent routine to a new treat-dispensing toy could be the difference between cleaning up a puddle and your pup staying dry.
+Anything from a more consistent routine to a new treat-dispensing toy could be the difference between cleaning up a puddle or coming home to a happy pup.

 Here’s how to stop your dog from peeing in his crate.